PentHertz/RF-Swift/packaging/README.md

 libraries; on deb the `t64` alternatives cover Debian 12/13 and Ubuntu 22.04/24.04+.

+Host setup is opt-in.
+The `rfswift` package ships RF Swift's udev rules for SDR/RF/hardware-security devices as a reference copy in `/usr/share/rfswift/udev/70-rfswift.rules` (the same file is embedded in the binary, so tarball installs have it too) and its post-install script only prints a pointer to `rfswift host setup`.
+That command asks before each step: installing the rules into `/etc/udev/rules.d` (group `plugdev` + the logged-in user's seat ACL, never world-writable nodes; rootless Podman and Nix environments need them, Docker does not), installing Docker and/or Podman from the distribution's repositories, and adding the user to the `docker` group together with a socket ACL so Docker works without logging out.
+`get_rfswift.sh` asks the same questions, and the Workbench's Engine doctor has buttons for the rules and for Docker access (polkit prompt).
+Nothing is applied silently by a package, which keeps unattended installs (Intune, GPO, `apt -y`) side-effect free.

 All packages are covered by the release checksums and the Sigstore build provenance attestation, like every other release artifact:
 `gh attestation verify <file> --repo PentHertz/RF-Swift`.